 Management and Control of SDVSOB Companies

 One of the major approaches to fighting SDVOSB fraud cases is when the government looks to see who actually manages and controls the entity.
-Small business regulation from on business relationships where a person or other entity has the ability to control the targeted company.
-The disabled member has to show that it controls the business, makes the relevant daily decisions and totally controls the business.
+Small business regulations frown on business relationships where a person or other entity has the ability to control the targeted company.
+The disabled member has to show that he controls the business, makes the relevant daily decisions and totally controls the business.

-- Not making the day-to-day decisions or overseeing the company daily operations
+- Not making the day-to-day decisions or overseeing the company’s daily operations

 - Find that SDVOSB company owners still work for the federal government or DOD agencies